This PDF is the current document as it appeared on Public Inspection on 10/06/2016 at 08:45 am.

 If you are requesting or aggregating comments from other persons for submission to the NRC, then you should inform those persons not to include identifying or contact information that they do not want to be publicly disclosed in their comment submission.
 Your request should state that the NRC does not routinely edit comment submissions to remove such information before making the comment submissions available to the public or entering the comment into ADAMS.

-This proposed rule is limited to the changes contained in Amendment No. 7 to CoC No. 1031 and does not include other aspects of the NAC MAGNASTOR® Cask System design.
+This proposed rule is limited to the changes contained in Amendment No. 6 to CoC No. 1031 and does not include other aspects of the NAC MAGNASTOR® Cask System design.
 Because the NRC considers this action noncontroversial and routine, the NRC is publishing this proposed rule concurrently with a direct final rule in the Rules and Regulations section of this issue of the Federal Register.
 Adequate protection of public health and safety continues to be ensured.
-The direct final rule will become effective on August 21, 2017.
-However, if the NRC receives significant adverse comments on this proposed rule by July 6, 2017, then the NRC will publish a document that withdraws the direct final rule.
+The direct final rule will become effective on December 21, 2016.
+However, if the NRC receives significant adverse comments on this Start Printed Page 69720proposed rule by November 7, 2016, then the NRC will publish a document that withdraws the direct final rule.
 If the direct final rule is withdrawn, the NRC will address the comments received in response to these proposed revisions in a subsequent final rule.
-Absent significant modifications to the proposed revisions requiring republication, the NRC will not initiate a second comment period on this action Start Printed Page 25974in the event the direct final rule is withdrawn.
+Absent significant modifications to the proposed revisions requiring republication, the NRC will not initiate a second comment period on this action in the event the direct final rule is withdrawn.

 A significant adverse comment is a comment where the commenter explains why the rule would be inappropriate, including challenges to the rule's underlying premise or approach, or would be ineffective or unacceptable without a change.
 A comment is adverse and significant if:

 (1) The comment opposes the rule and provides a reason sufficient to require a substantive response in a notice-and-comment process.
 For example, a substantive response is required when: